balancer/backend/README.md

 ### Setup database & Prisma from backup

 Retrieve the current pg_dump file under `https://api-db-dump.s3.eu-central-1.amazonaws.com/canary/api-dump.YYYYMMDD`.
 Database dumps are kept for the previous 7 days, replace YYYYMMDD in the URL above (ie: 20230317) to download a db dump.

 Run `docker-compose up -d` to start the database via docker compose.

-Retrieve the docker container ID through `docker ps`.

-Run `docker exec -i <container-ID> /bin/bash -c "PGPASSWORD=let-me-in psql --username backend database" < /path/on/your/machine/dump` with the container-ID from the step before.
+Run `docker exec -i $(docker ps -qf "name=balancer-backend") /bin/bash -c "PGPASSWORD=let-me-in psql --username backend database" < /path/on/your/machine/dump`

 The output at the very end saying `ERROR: role "rdsadmin" does not exist` is normal and can be ignored.